input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-3.md

     c.
 Build, sign and submit basic transactions.

-2. Read the IOHK Tutorial Documentation and General Documentation on Stake Pools,  Key generation, Operational Certificates and Key Evolving Signatures at:
+2. Read the Cardano Tutorials and General Documentation on Stake Pools,  Key generation, Operational Certificates and Key Evolving Signatures at:

     a. https://github.com/input-output-hk/cardano-tutorials/